springbokdev/springbok-brewery/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'space.springbok.springbok-brewery' is invalid and this project uses 'space.springbok.springbokbrewery' instead.
+* The original package name 'space.springbok.springbok-brewery' is invalid and this project uses 'space.springbok.brewery' instead.

 # Getting Started